 As a Conductor, Mr. Sheridan has lead numerous flute ensembles at such institutions and arts organizations as: the National Flute Association, Victorian College of the Arts, University of California- Los Angeles and Arizona University.
 Over the years he has assisted with conducting and leading tutorials for the Monash University Wind Symphony, Percy Grainger Youth Orchestra (MYM) and was director of the Santa Monica College Wind Band from 2004-2007.
 He has had informal conducting tuition from master-teachers as Greg Hanson and Donald Neuen and was a participating student-conductor in the 2015 Summer Conducting Course with Dr. John Lynch (Melb).
 He currently directs the Senior Concert Band, Training Band and Senior Flute Ensemble at Donvale Christian College and enjoys his time as director of the vibrant and energetic Monash University Flute Ensemble which performs on all the multiple flutes.
-This student-based University ensemble recently has completed three commercial recordings and were invited to perform at the Australian flute festival on two occasions.
+This student-based University ensemble recently completed three commercial CD recordings and were invited to present at the Australian Flute Festival and the Melbourne Composers League.
 Mr. Sheridan was invited to audition for the position of Conductor/ Music director of the Frankston Symphony and Croydon Wind Ensemble in 2012/14, and has continued to assist with the Frankston annual workshops.

 Premieres and commissions have included compositions by: Gary Schocker, Daniel Dorff, Andrian Pertout, Houston Dunleavy, Alex Shapiro, Eve de Castro-Robinson, David Loeb, Paul Chihara, Andrew Downes, Larry Sitsky, Billy Kerr, Rhian Samuels, Adrienne Albert, Sheridon Stokes, Taran Carter, Joanna Selleck, Ali Ryerson, Jeffrey Miller, Vinny Golia, Patrick Neher, Bruce Lawrence, Vaughan McAlley and Reena Esmail among numerous other composers.
-Future projects include collaborations with composers/ performers such as Mike Mower, Robert Dick, Stephan Keller and Dominy Clements to name a few.
+Future projects include collaborations with composers/ performers such as Mike Mower, Robert Dickmand Dominy Clements to name a few.

-Peter has recorded for Albany, Innova, Move, Wirripang, Warner Music Latina, and Varese Sarabande and Forest-Glade record labels.
-As a passionate commissioner of new music, with some 100 compositions from eight countries, his artistic mission is to develop and expand music and recordings for all the 'Low Flutes' (flutes playing below middle C).
+Peter has recorded for MOVE, Heart Dance, ARS Publication, Albany, Innova, Wirripang, Warner Music Latina, Varese Sarabande, and Forest-Glade record labels.
+As a passionate promoter of new music, with some 100 compositions from eight countries, his artistic mission is to develop and expand music and recordings for all the 'Low Flutes' (flutes playing below middle C).
 Peter also improvises jazz-rock solos for the lower flutes, involving extended techniques.
 Sheridan plays on Kotato and Fukushima Bass and Contra bass flutes, as well as a Sub-Contra and Hyperbass flute from Jelle Hogenhuis (Holland).
-He has recently purchased a 1918 Albisiphone (T=Shaped vertical bass flute) which was created by the Italian flutist Alberlado Albisi.
+He has a 1918 Albisiphone (T=Shaped vertical bass flute) which was created by the Italian flutist Alberlado Albisi.

-As a caring, dedicated and energetic teacher and lecturer Mr. Sheridan has served on the Music faculties of Melbourne University (AU), La Sierra University, Santa Monica College, and El Camino College (CA), both as Professor of Flute and Lecturer.
-He has been a guest lecturer at UCLA, Arizona (Tucson), Portland State, Cal Arts (Northridge), Cal State Fresno, Omaha, Auckland and Winnipeg Universities.
-Peter presents recitals throughout regional Victoria and is a frequent guest soloist at some of Melbourne's well-established churches including St. Michael's on Collins Street, Toorak Uniting Church and St. Patrick's Catholic Church in Mentone.
+As a caring and dedicated instrumental teacher and lecturer Mr. Sheridan has served on the Music faculties of Melbourne University (AU), La Sierra University, El Camino College (CA) and Santa Monica College, where he was Associate Professor.
+He has been a guest lecturer for UCLA, Arizona (Tucson), Portland State, Cal Arts (Northridge), Cal State Fresno, Omaha, Auckland and Winnipeg Universities.
+Peter presents recitals throughout regional Victoria and is a frequent guest soloist at some of Melbourne's well-established churches including St. Michael's on Collins Street, Toorak Uniting Church and St. Patrick's Catholic Church in Mentone and the CBD.

-Mr. Sheridan is a member of the Australian Music Centre (AMC) and a past committee member and continued supporter of the Victorian Flute Guild (AU) as well as a proud lifetime member of the National Flute Association.
-He has been a member of the National Flute Association 'Low Flutes Committee,' since 2010 and has been a guest on the Artistic Panel of the Australian Composers publishers, Wirripang since 2014.
+Mr. Sheridan is a member of the Australian Music Centre (AMC) and a past committee member and continued supporter of the Victorian Flute Guild (AU).
+He was a member of the NFA ‘Low Flutes Committee,’ for a number of years and is a proud lifetime member of the National Flute Association (USA).